 Jackson Middle School

-- Jackson Middle School's student population of 689 students has grown by 5% over five school years.
+Jackson Middle School's student population of 689 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Total Classroom Teachers||47 teachers|

 Jackson Middle School is ranked within the top 50% of all 3,672 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2017-18 school year.